 The Building on Inclusive Excellence (BIE) faculty hiring program strives to support the success of students from historically underrepresented communities by focusing tenure-track faculty searches on candidates who meet criteria aligned with SDSU’s commitment to diversity, equity and inclusion.
-In Fall 2019, the original BIE program (see History of the Program below) was expanded so that the BIE criteria must be used in all tenured and tenure-track faculty searches.
+In Spring 2020, the original BIE program (see History of the Program below) was expanded so that the BIE criteria must be used in all tenured and tenure-track faculty searches.
 For the most up-to-date information on the process for faculty searches, see the Office of Faculty Advancement's website.

 For the purposes of the BIE, underrepresented populations refer to the following groups: African-American, Latinx, Native American, Southeast Asian, and Pacific Islander, groups of varying abilities, women in the sciences, technology, engineering, and mathematics, or any other group that has been documented as underrepresented in the candidate’s academic discipline.
 The criteria do not require the candidate to identify as part of an underrepresented population.
 Instead the criteria are designed to assess the candidate’s demonstrated commitment to serving and/or addressing issues related to underrepresented populations.

-- Is engaged in service with underrepresented populations in higher education
+- Is committed to engaging in service with underrepresented populations within the discipline

-- Demonstrates knowledge of barriers for underrepresented students and faculty in higher education
+- Has demonstrated knowledge of barriers for underrepresented students and faculty within the discipline

-- Has experience or demonstrated commitment to teaching and mentoring underrepresented students
+- Has experience or has demonstrated commitment to teaching and mentoring underrepresented students

 - Has experience or has demonstrated commitment to integrating understanding of underrepresented populations and communities into research

 - Has experience in or has demonstrated commitment to extending knowledge of opportunities and challenges in achieving artistic/scholarly success to members of an underrepresented group

 - Has experience in or has demonstrated commitment to research that engages underrepresented communities

 - Has expertise or demonstrated commitment to developing expertise in cross-cultural communication and collaboration

 - Has research interests that contribute to diversity and equal opportunity in higher education